CJGreig/QGIS-Documentation/docs/training_manual/map_composer/map_composer.rst

       :align: center

 #.
 For now, we do not want the basemap visible, so toggle it off, and drag it onto
    the 'group2' layer.

+#.
+One last thing, before we start to learn about the 'Layout Manager', we need to add
+   the 'NCCampus_Boundary' layer.
+This will be in your /Lab_1/ folder.
+Order it so it is just below the 'wild_species' layer.
 Your 'Layers' panel should look like this:

    .. figure:: img/Layout_group12.png
       :align: center

-One last thing, before we start to learn about the 'Layout Manager', we need to add the 'NCCampus_Boundary' layer.
-This will be in your /Lab_1/ folder.
-Order it so it is just below the 'wild_species' layer.

 |basic| |FA| The Layout Manager